 Our audited consolidated financial statements for the year ended August 31, 2021, contain an explanatory paragraph regarding substantial doubt about our ability to continue as a going concern.
-We incurred a net loss of \$\$,538,207 for the year ended August 31, 2020 and \$7,734,080 for the year ended August 31, 2021.
+We incurred a net loss of \$8,538,207 for the year ended August 31, 2020 and \$7,734,080 for the year ended August 31, 2021.
 These events and conditions, along with other matters, indicate that a material uncertainty exists that may cast significant doubt on our ability to continue as a going concern.
 The consolidated financial statements for the period ended August 31, 2021 and 2020 do not include any adjustments that might result from the outcome of this uncertainty.
-This going concern opinion could materially limit our ability to continue as a going concern.
+This going concern opinion could materially limit our ability to raise additional funds through the issuance of equity or debt securities or otherwise.
+Further financial statements may include an explanatory paragraph with respect to our ability to continue as a going concern.
 Until we can generate significant recurring revenues, we expect to satisfy our future cash needs through debt or equity financing.
 We cannot be certain that additional funding will be available to us on acceptable terms, if at all.
 If funds are not available we may be required to delay, reduce the scope of, or eliminate research or development plans for, or commercialization efforts with respect to our products.
 This may raise substantial doubts about our ability to continue as a going concern.